|Policy Statement:|| ||

 BACK TO TOP

 Negative recommendations by the deans for promotion or tenure must be supported by adequate investigation, review, and written documentation.
-All negative recommendations at the departmental level must be reviewed at the school-wide level and by the dean.
+All negative recommendations at the departmental level must include written analysis supporting the recommendation and be reviewed at the school-wide level and by the dean.
 The report to the provost on such action should include the date on which the candidate was notified of the school's decision.

-The provost will review negative recommendations on promotion or tenure only if a written request for such review is made by the candidate within 30 days of being notified of the school's decision.
-Such requests should be accompanied by adequate documentation and with a statement of reasons as to why the recommendation is believed to be inappropriate.
-In order to ascertain when the 30-day period begins, the provost requires that the dean provide the provost's office with a copy of the communication to any candidate who notifies him/her of the negative recommendation for promotion or tenure.
+The provost will review all negative recommendations on promotion or tenure on process and substantive grounds.
+In addition, candidates may submit a written appeal within 30 days of being notified of the school's decision.
+For prompt consideration of appeals, deans must notify candidates of their recommendation no later than February 1.
+Appeals should be accompanied by adequate documentation and with a statement of reasons as to why the recommendation is believed to be inappropriate.
+In order to ascertain when the 30-day period begins, the provost requires that the dean provide the provost's office with a copy of the communication to any candidate that notifies him/her of the negative recommendation for promotion or tenure.
 The provost may refer such appeals to the Provost's Promotion and Tenure Committee for its consideration and advice.

-Given the reality that promotions within tenure may occur at substantially different times, even within a school, and given the possibility of multiple considerations of such promotion over a career, there is a limit to the "appeal of right" to the provost in cases where faculty with tenure are denied promotion.
+Given the reality that promotions to full professor within tenure may occur at substantially different times, even within a school, and given the possibility of multiple considerations of such promotion over a career, there is a limit to the "appeal of right" to the provost in cases where faculty with tenure are denied promotion.
 Each school should establish a reasonable period within which promotions within tenure will ordinarily be considered.
 A person passed over for promotion one year may be reconsidered the following year.
-Negative decisions on promotion within tenure will be reviewed by the provost only if no previous request has been made by the same candidate within a five-year period.
+Appeal of negative decisions on promotion within tenure will be reviewed by the provost only if no previous request has been made by the same candidate within a five-year period.

 BACK TO TOP